Ochraceous piculet: Vocalization

 The ochraceous piculet's vocalizations vary little if at all among populations.
 Its song is generally a "series of high-pitched, fast trills starting with longer, higher frequency phrases and ending with shorter, lower frequency phrases."
 That of the northern population has been described as "tee-tee-tee-titiwi" and that of the southern ("tawny") population as "see-see-see-sisi-wi".
 The species' calls are "unrhythmic, short, high-pitched sounds delivered in a variety of behavioral contexts".

 Status

 The IUCN follows HBW taxonomy and so has separately assessed the northern "ochraceous" (limae) and southern "tawny" (fulvescens) populations.
 It originally categorized limae as Vulnerable but since 2010 as being of Least Concern.
 Though its population size is not known it is believed to be stable.
-Its habitat has been signicantly reduced by clearing for agriculture, grazing, and human expansion, but the species "appears to be able to persist in degraded and even urban habitats".
+Its habitat has been significantly reduced by clearing for agriculture, grazing, and human expansion, but the species "appears to be able to persist in degraded and even urban habitats".
 The "tawny" fulvescens population, however, is assessed as Near Threatened after being rated as Vulnerable between 1994 and 2004.
 Its population, of unknown size, is believed to be declining due to "massive deforestation" by logging and conversion to sugarcane plantations and grazing land.
 The species occurs in several protected areas.